 Interested in enrolling with Heavy Equipment Colleges of America?
 We are always happy to have new students and look forward to working with you when it comes to developing your skills in heavy equipment operations.
-The application process is the same across all of our campuses and is easy to complete.
+The application process is the same across all of our locations and is easy to complete.
 Let’s take a look at how you can gain admittance to our training programs.

-Before you are able to complete enrollment with one of our campuses, there are a few specific steps you will need to follow.
+Before you are able to complete enrollment with one of our locations, there are a few specific steps you will need to follow.
 You should also keep in mind the following requirements before you begin the application process:

 - Applicants must be at least 18 years of age.

 - Applicants must be able to provide proof of identity.